mustafa-siddiqui/Text-Editor/README.md

 # Text-Editor
-A simple, basic terminal-based text editor.
+A simple, basic terminal-based text editor; created as a learning project.

 #### <u>Updates</u>:
 - `printStack()` no longer prints `'\n'` after printing the stack elements